 I couldn’t find ammonia cleaner, and welts continued to blossom.
 I started feeling a bit shaky and panicky.
 Why NOT call 911?
 Maybe they could suggest something to help.

 I dialed and sheepishly said, “I’m sorry to call an emergency number, but I don’t know what to do.
 I just got stung by some wasps and I need some advice on how to treat the bites.”
 With a no-nonsense authoritative voice, the operator asked, “Where do you live?”
 I said, “Oh, NO!
 You don’t need to send someone I just need some advice!”
 Ignoring me, she replied with greater bossiness, “What is your address?”
 It seemed like an overreach.
 I protested, but ultimately relented and gave her my address.
-We parted with these words ringing in my ears: “Leave your front door open.”
+We parted with her words ringing in my ears: “Leave your front door open.”

 Moments later I heard sirens blaring but could not connect myself to the sound.
 My attachment to reality was slipping.
 I was more and more dizzy, faint, and my limbs were becoming overcooked spaghetti.
 Two Angels of Mercy appeared in my doorway, but before they could enter the apartment, I collapsed on the floor and faded to black.
 (Literally “faded,” by the way.
 It felt like a shade curtain being drawn down my entire body, from head to toe, increasingly blocking out the light).
 It was oddly peaceful.